Applications

 -

-Intended to help cover educational and living costs
+Grants are intended to help cover educational and living costs

 -